mariuszskon/fit1054_notes/README.md

 # What this is

-An inconsistent-in-quality collection of notes mainly aimed at FIT1054 Computer science (advanced), but since it is generally a superset of FIT1008 and FIT2085, it works for those too.
+An inconsistent-in-quality collection of notes mainly aimed at FIT1054 Computer science (advanced), but since that is generally a superset of FIT1008 and FIT2085, it works for those too.

 These notes are probably more useful to know what to revise rather than actually revising, as the units have a string applied focus.